-As we are a "Grandfathered Greater China Issuer" as defined in Chapter 1 of the Hong Kong Listing Rules which had a secondary listing status under Chapter 19C of the Hong Kong Listing Rules, by virtue of Rule 8A.46(b) of the Hong Kong Listing Rules, the requirements under Rules 8A.07 to 8A.36, 8A.43 and 8A.44 of the Hong Kong Listing Rules are not applicable to us.
+As we are a "Grandfathered Greater China Issuer" as defined in Chapter 1 of the Hong Kong Listing Rules and satisfy the qualification requirements under rule 8A.06 and has a track record of good regulatory compliance of at least two full financial years on a "Qualifying Exchange" (as defined in Chapter 1 of the Hong Kong Listing Rules) of primary listing, by virtue of Rule 8A.46(a) of the Hong Kong Listing Rules, the requirements under Rules 8A.07 to 8A.36, 8A.43 and 8A.44 of the Hong Kong Listing Rules are not applicable to us.
 Under paragraph 3.48 of the Hong Kong Stock Exchange's Guidance Letter HKEX-GL112-22, we, as a Grandfathered Greater China Issuer, are allowed to retain our existing weighted voting rights structure after we became primary listed on the Hong Kong Stock Exchange on November 1, 2022.
 We have relied on and intend to continue to rely on these exemptions.
 As a result, our shareholders may not be provided with the benefits of certain corporate governance requirements of the Hong Kong Listing Rules.